yudduy/cs278-bnoc/README.md

 ```

 ## Contributing
 If you're adding new features, please include comprehensive error handling, real-time update support where it makes sense, proper TypeScript typing, console logging for debugging, and user-friendly fallback mechanisms.
 I've learned the hard way that these things save so much time later.
+Thanks!